tolauwae/phd-thesis/src/remote/remote.typ

 + *if* #strong[not] success *then*
     + #line-label(<alg.interpretation:trap>) #strong[throw] trap #tri Check if any operation threw a trap ], "alg.interpretation")

-@alg.interpretation shows the main interpretation loop of WARDuino as pseudocode.
-WARDuino executes a WebAssembly module $m$, instruction by instruction, in a single loop (@alg.interpretation:while).
-Before any instruction is interpreted, the #emph[resolveDebugMessage] function checks the debug message queue for new incoming messages (@alg.interpretation:debug), resolves the oldest one, and possibly pauses the runtime.
-If the runtime is not paused, the virtual machine checks the event queue for new asynchronous events, and possibly resolves at most one before starting the actual interpretation.
-If the runtime is paused however, the virtual machine will go to sleep until a new message arrives in the queue (@alg.interpretation:wait).
-The #emph[awaitDebugMessage] function does not resolve debug messages, instead the code jumps back to the start of the loop and the debug message is resolved by the #emph[resolveDebugMessage] function.
-We discuss the debug message and event resolution in more detail in, respectively @remote:debug and @remote:interrupts.

 For interpreting instructions, the virtual machine keeps track of its own program pointer $m . p c$, which points to the next instruction to be executed in the program buffer.
 We may dereference this pointer to get the next opcode to execute (@alg.interpretation:opcode), for example `0x7f`.
 A switch statement then matches the current opcode (@alg.interpretation:switch).
 For our example, the switch determines our opcode to be a binary operator for 64-bit integers that will be handled by the #emph[interpretBinaryi64] function.
 This function resolves the instruction further and returns whether it succeeded.
 If so, the while-loop continues, and the next opcode is processed.
 Otherwise, $"success"$ will become false, and the while loop will stop interpretation.